Options For Dummies: Puts And Calls For Dummies Explained

 If you were interested in trading options, but believe it's overwhelming, you are not alone.

-Keep reading for a comprehensive overview of puts and calls, including the best strategy for options trading.
+Keep reading for a comprehensive overview of puts and calls for beginners, including the best strategy for options trading.

 Puts and Calls for Beginners